StackOverflowIsBetterThanAnyAI/wcag-compliant-accessible-library/README.md

 <br/>

-<strong>WCAGG117H48H58</strong>:
+<a target="_blank" href="https://65bb731e4f345bcada479e35-ydvtfeiafv.chromatic.com/?path=/docs/components-wcaginfoandrelationships-wcagg117h48h58--docs"><strong>WCAGG117H48H58</strong></a>:

-By using this component you fulfil the success criteria <a href="https://www.w3.org/WAI/WCAG22/Understanding/info-and-relationships">1.3.1 Info and Relationships</a> and <a href="https://www.w3.org/WAI/WCAG22/Understanding/language-of-parts">3.1.2 Language of Parts</a>
+By using this component you fulfil the success criteria <a target="_blank" href="https://www.w3.org/WAI/WCAG22/Understanding/info-and-relationships">1.3.1 Info and Relationships</a> and <a target="_blank" href="https://www.w3.org/WAI/WCAG22/Understanding/language-of-parts">3.1.2 Language of Parts</a>

 Code snippet: